alan-turing-institute/rse-course/session99/index.md

 ------------

 This document contains instructions for installation of the packages we'll be using during the course.
 You will be following the training on your own machines, so please complete these instructions.

+**If you encounter any problem during insallation** and you manage to solve them (feel free to ask us for help), please remember to add an issue to the [course repo](https://github.com/alan-turing-institute/rsd-engineeringcourse), explaining the problem and solution.
+In this way we can improve the instructions for future users.

 What we're installing
 ---------------------